 Year over year (YoY) percent change in shopper traffic by time period

-((traffic for time period this year/traffic for time period last year)-1) *100%
+((traffic for the time period this year/traffic for time period last year)-1) *100%

 YoY change in shopper traffic provides an insight into the reasons why shopper traffic is fluctuating.
 For instance, a positive change in the local economy can steer shoppers towards the retail store.
 Additionally, it can also help retailers plan inventory and sales personnel to cater to the demand of the changing shopper traffic.

-For more information on the top KPI metrics in the retail industry, retail metrics, KPI reporting, and KPI analysis:
+Request more info to gain detailed insights on the top KPI metrics in the retail industry, retail metrics, KPI reporting, and KPI analysis.